 Please note this website has been archived and available for reference only.
 This information may no longer be up to date.
 Please visit CDC or Delaware County HD for the latest COVID-19 recommendations and guidance.

 SRA Health and Safety Policy:

 Protecting the health and safety of our community is of utmost importance to Swarthmore Recreation Association (SRA).
-Our health and safety plan is aligned with current guidance from the CDC and PA DOH and will evolve as new guidelines are released.
+Our health and safety plan is informed by current guidelines from PA DOH, CHOP PolicyLab, American Academy of Pediatrics, the CDC, and other public health authorities and will continue to evolve as new guidance is released.
 We expect all SRA participants and spectators to follow and be respectful of the specific masking and social distancing rules and regulations of the venue hosting our events.
-We commit to timely notification of affected teams, programs, and indoor host facilities of any reported COVID cases; however, we do not provide any identifiable personal information except to coaches when necessary.

-Stay home if you are sick, unvaccinated and have been in close contact with someone with COVID-19 or COVID-like symptoms, or awaiting test results because you have COVID-like symptoms or potential exposure to the virus.
+Stay home if you are sick, awaiting test results because you have COVID-like symptoms or potential exposure to the virus, or not up to date with your COVID vaccines and exposed to COVID-19.
 (Participants without symptoms and without known exposure to COVID-19 do not need to quarantine while awaiting screening test results.)

 Wash your hands and use hand sanitizer frequently.

 Maintain at least 6 feet between participants when not engaged in playing (e.g. on the bench, in the dugout, on the sideline, in locker rooms and other similar situations).
 This is especially important when sports are being played in indoor settings.

 Avoid activities that require shared items (e.g. pinnies), particularly items that contact the face.
 Minimize sharing of other equipment as much as possible.